Ch0c0l4tE/tiny-bank/README.md

 # Assumptions
-Inactive users can be fetched by the Get by id method, but they dont appear on normal search Search is using cursor pagination instead offset
+- Inactive users can be fetched by the Get by id method, but they dont appear on normal search
+- Search is using cursor pagination instead offset
+- Its only possible to execute transactions within existing accounts - this means that operations to external accounts that our system will be considered invalid, but the transaction resource is not tied to accounts by path to enable the possibility of implementing this introducing the minimum of breaking changes.

 # TODO
 [] users tests